SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetJobsSectionDefinition.md

 # GetJobsSectionDefinition

 Use this method to retrieve a particular job section definition.
 Can only be used in case there is only one job domain.
-Otherwise, use GetJobsSectionDefinitionV2 (see [GetJobsSectionDefinitionV2](xref:GetJobsSectionDefinitionV2).
+Otherwise, use [GetJobsSectionDefinitionV2](xref:GetJobsSectionDefinitionV2).

 ## Input